AlexEidt/Word-Separator/README.md

 <br />

 As we can see, as we go down a certain path in the graph, we build up a word.
 The actual default data set used for this project contains 26756 words, however the `.json` file the graph is stored in is only 776 kB, so this is a memory efficient approach.
+Unfortunately, however, this means that we can only use this algorithm for words that the algorithm has seen before.

 Now we can use this data structure to build up words in the input string.
 We loop through the string letter by letter, traversing the letter graph shown above as we go.
 When we find matches, we keep note.
 Whenever a child node of a node contains the `|` character, we know that the word we've built up until that point is a valid word.
 We continue to traverse the graph until we've reached the end of a path.
 We keep track of all these matches in a list, and once we've gone as far as we can, we loop through each item in the list, removing this item from the beginning of the input string and repeating the process.